AQSASEHAR/fabric-sales-medallion-project/README.md

 4.Silver to Gold — Transforms the Silver data into business-ready Gold data.

-Reporting: Power BI consumes the Gold-layer data for analytics and reporting.
+5.Reporting: Power BI consumes the Gold-layer data for analytics and reporting.

 ### Benefits of Orchestration